openservicemesh/osm/DEMO.md

 1. To see the results of deploying the services and the service mesh - run the tailing script: `./demo/tail-bookbuyer.sh`
    - the script will connect to the bookbuyer Kubernetes Pod and will stream its logs
-   - the output will be the cURL command to the `bookstore.mesh` service and counter responses
+   - the output will be the output of the cURL command to the `bookstore.mesh` service and the count of books sold
    - a properly working service mesh will result in HTTP 200 OK responses from the bookstore, along with a monotonically increasing counter appearing in the response headers.

 ## Onboarding VMs to a service mesh